animatedmax/spring-data-geode/src/main/markdown/index.md

 Perhaps you want to protect the password when sending the value over the network, between a client and a server, beyond TLS alone, and you only want to store the salted hash.
-When using the `MappingPdxSerializer`, you can register a custom `PdxSerializer` to handle the user’s password, as follows:
+When using the `MappingPdxSerializer`, you can register a custom `PdxSerializer` to handle the user's password, as follows:

 </div>